KristopherLea/MockInterviews/mockInterview1.md

    JUnit4 has no integration support for third party plugins and IDE's.
    JUnit5 has a dedicated sub-project for this purpose-JUnit Platform.
 It defines the TestEngine API for developing a testing framework that runs on the platform.

+   First understand what the problem is asking, ask any questions that pertain to the question that will help you figure how to solve it.
+   Make sure to comment out and write down how you are going to approach this problem and solve it.